gbbirkisson/spis/README.md

 [![codecov](https://codecov.io/github/gbbirkisson/spis/branch/main/graph/badge.svg?token=5VQHEBQ7JV)](https://codecov.io/github/gbbirkisson/spis)
 [![GitHub](https://img.shields.io/github/license/gbbirkisson/spis)](https://github.com/gbbirkisson/spis/blob/main/LICENSE)

-This project is called "Simple Private Image Server" or "SPIS" for short.
+This project is called "Simple Private Image Server" or `SPIS` for short.
 It's purpose is to be a lightweight and fast server to display media hosted on a private server.
 This project came about when I was searching for a solution like this and found nothing.
 Everything seemed way to feature heavy and slow, requiring you to setup heavy databases and other unnecessary components.

 The goals for this project are:
 * Simple to setup 🏝️